 Many entrepreneurs know that they need a social media presence if they want to grow their businesses.

-They know this in theory, but yet they still hesitate.
+They know this, but they still hesitate.

 Something keeps them from going all in.